pharo-open-documentation/pharo-wiki/General/GithubActions.md

       - 'feature/**
 ```

-This will launch your workflow for every commit on `master`, `development` or any branch starting by `feature/`.
+This will launch your workflow for every commit on `master`, `development` or any branch starting with `feature/`.

 You can also target all branches in two ways.
 The first is by not specifying any: